“This is a game that could well get rough, Michael. The Establishment has a long

 of social unrest.
 Monetary collapse and political crises, inflation and taxation.

-mentor he so admires, Mausaeus Carausius, the Belgic river-pilot who defied an empire,
+mentor he so admires, Mausaeus Carausius; the Belgic river-pilot who defied an empire,

-island-refuge against this rising sea of dangers.
+separate from a rising sea of dangers.

 Asymmetric and awful: 286.
 The number that binds them, across two separate eras.

+one woman between them - the huntress, Diana.
 What calculation save them?

 “Men leave no mark on the sea and nor would I....”